Texagon-Dev/Syllabus/1 - What is a Website.md

 The frontend is what the user sees and interacts with.
 It includes the visual design, layout, and content that is displayed in the browser.
 The frontend is built using HTML, CSS, JavaScript, and frontend frameworks like React or Angular.
 It takes data from the backend and presents it visually to the user.

-- 1.1) HTML/CSS/JavaScript
+- 1.1) HTML/CSS/JavaScript :
 Frontend developers use HTML (Hypertext Markup Language) for structuring content, CSS (Cascading Style Sheets) for styling, and JavaScript for adding interactivity and dynamic behavior to web pages.

-- 1.2) UI Frameworks and Libraries
+- 1.2) UI Frameworks and Libraries :
 Frontend developers often utilize UI frameworks and libraries like React, Angular, Vue.js, or Bootstrap to streamline the development of responsive and visually appealing user interfaces.

-- 1.3) Client-Side Routing
-Managing client-side routing for single-page applications (SPAs) to enable smooth navigation without full page reloads.

-- 1.4) User Interface (UI)
+- 1.3) User Interface (UI) :
 The frontend is the user-facing part of a website that users interact with directly.
 It consists of web pages, layouts, and user interfaces designed to present information and enable user interactions.

 # What we Use